 The right habitat for barn owls

-Barn owls are not forest dwellers - they need open fields or grassy slopes on which to hunt for prey.
+Barn owls need open fields or grassy slopes in which to hunt for prey.
 To successfully attract barn owls, this type of habitat should be nearby.

 In the right environment, barn owls take readily to nest boxes, but, beware, there are a number of poor nest box designs on the market.